-The New England states are some of the most densely populated throughout the county, so you would mostly expect any town throughout any of its states to have a relatively decent population.
-According to Wikipedia, throughout the New England states, there are 235 people per square mile on average, which is much higher than the national average of 79.56 people per square mile.
+The New England states are among the most densely populated in the country, so you would mostly expect any town there to have a relatively decent-sized population.
+According to Wikipedia, throughout New England, there are 235 people per square mile on average, which is much higher than the national average of 79.56 people per square mile.

 Many cities and towns in New Hampshire are bustling with tons of people.
 They might even have more than one post office (not to brag)!
 However, we do have our fair share of teeny tiny towns that are so small that the population doesn't exceed double digits, and in some cases, even single digits!